-Community Heritage Grant Scheme 2024 – Now Open
+Community Heritage Grant Scheme 2024 – Now Closed

 Our Community Heritage grant scheme is now open for applications.
 The scheme supports community/voluntary groups nationwide with heritage projects- built, natural, and cultural.
 The maximum amount available per organisation is €25,000.
 The closing date for applications is Monday 25th March at 5pm.
 A zoom information webinar about the scheme will be held on Monday 4th March at 12 noon.